History of hang gliding: Popularity

 First flights in the early 1970s from Mt.
 Kilimanjaro by Moyes, and Caril Ridley's flights in India met with headlines.
 In 1973 the ZDF German Television produced a 30 min documentary on Mike Harker's world record hang glider flight from Mt.
 Zugspitze in Germany.
 This TV documentary helped promote the development of hang gliding in Europe.
 Harker also produced other hang gliding documentaries in the mid-1970s which were presented in TV by 16 countries.

 Although by the early 1970s many rigid wings were developed, none sold terribly well, while dozens of flexible-wing hang glider companies were springing up all over the world.
 The mid 1970s underwent significant improvements in hang glider design as manufacturers were bringing out new and improved models at a fast rate.
 From the simple structures of the early 1970s, the aspect ratio of the gliders increased dramatically, sails became tighter, battens became the rule, and the gliders became safer.
 In the late 1970s preformed aluminium battens became common.
 The Manta Fledgling IIB dominance at the 1979 US Nationals, invigorated interest in double surface wings and pilot-controlled surfaces.
 The "Fledge" demonstrated significant improvements in glide ratio and flight maneuvers.
 And in 1980, the Comet took the industry by storm and popularized the free-floating internalized crossbar and double-surface sail construction that has since become the standard.

-As usual, essentially parallel developments can be difficult to sort out and serialize, but in fact, the flexible-wing hang glider popularity started with the publicized Paresev and Fleep concept, followed by John Dickenson's adaptation and the aggressive entrepreneurial energies of Bill Bennett, Bill Moyes, Joe Faust, Dick Eipper, Mike Riggs, the Wills brothers and the massive enthusiasm of thousands of people wanting to glide, and began what is now an estimated US$50 million annual industry.
+As usual, essentially parallel developments can be difficult to sort out and serialize, but in fact, the flexible-wing hang glider popularity started with the publicized Paresev and Fleep concept, followed by John Dickenson's adaptation and the aggressive entrepreneurial energies of Bill Bennett, Bill Moyes, Joe Faust, Dick Eipper, Mike Riggs, the Wills brothers and the massive enthusiasm of thousands of people wanting to glide, and began what estimated in 2005 to be a US$50 million annual industry.
 Ironically, Dickenson never made any money and Francis Rogallo never claimed the rights to the patent he held, thus allowing his flexible wing airfoil to be used royalty free.